 A: The advisory vote on Say-on-Pay is being provided to allow Unitholders to show their approval or disapproval of the Trust's executive compensation policies which are described in detail in this Circular.
-An advisory vote is non-binding on the Trust and it remains the duty of the Board and People, Culture and Compensation Committee of the Trust (the "PCCC") to develop and implement appropriate executive compensation policies for the Trust.
-If the Say-on-Pay Resolution is not approved by at least 70% of votes cast at the Meeting, the Board undertakes to discuss with Unitholders why they do not approve of the Trust's executive compensation policies and to consider modifications to such policies.
+An advisory vote is non-binding on the Trust and it remains the duty of the Board and the PCCC to develop and implement appropriate executive compensation policies for the Trust.
+The Trust will disclose the results of the advisory Say-on-Pay Resolution as part of its report of voting results for the Meeting.
+If the Say-on-Pay Resolution is not approved by at least 80% of votes cast at the Meeting, the Board undertakes to discuss with Unitholders why they do not approve of the Trust's executive compensation policies and to consider modifications to such policies.
 The Board will disclose to Unitholders as soon as is practicable, but not later than six months following the Meeting, a summary of the comments received from Unitholders in the engagement process and the changes to the executive compensation policies made or to be made by the Board.